aiyaz-sarwar-ext/Aie-St-App/README.md

 `--extra-index-url` flag is key here.
 Because only the aie-st-app wheel can be found there, but dependencies need to be fetched from another source.
 That is why we do not use `--index-url` flag, to keep default PyPI index as wheel source.

+If there are multiple versions of your package available, please specify the version `pip install --extra-index-url ... my-awesome-package==YYYY.mm.dd`.

 ## CI

 This project also demonstrates a basic ci routine.
 Including testing (pytest and pre-commit-hooks, not implemeted but definetly go for it) and building and pushing the wheel to bayer artifactory.
 To access `sai-pypi-prod-packagestore` (hosted on https://artifactory.bayer.com/ui/login/) please contact aienablementticket@bayer.com.